sagarpandey88/vaccinesearch/README.md

+# Status
+The Development is in progress.
+Will announce the progress in this section

 # Vaccine Search App

 Vaccine Search App allows you to set notification for vaccine availability.
 The idea behind the solution is to be least privacy invasive by not storing any information.